embedded-machine-learning/eml-tools/README.md

 - Hardware
 - Hardware configuration

-Secondary, we want to estimate or measure the effect of a particular network on multiple hardware to see where it works well.
+Second, we want to estimate or measure the effect of a particular network on multiple hardware to see where it works well.

 ## Overview
 The EML Toolbox provides efficient cross-hardware measurements.